ThinAirThings/monorepo-shadcn-supabase-template/packages/typescript-config/README.md

-# `@usepulse/typescript-config`
+# `@thinair-monorepo-template/typescript-config`

-Shared typescript configuration for the usepulse.
+Shared typescript configuration for the thinair-monorepo-template.